abi/abi.github.com/_posts/2011-07-31-one-more-time-with-feeling.markdown

 {{ page.title }}
 ================

-After a while, it's time to blog again.
+After a long hiatus, time to blog again.
 It's 2011 and blogging is no longer blogging.
-Facebook isn't a website anymore.
+Facebook isn't just a website anymore.
 Our lives and the web are all mixed together.
-Life offline and online has merged.
+Offline and online are one.

 We are our thoughts.